Knott's Berry Farm: Ghost Town

 The park formerly featured a 5th area.
 Formerly known as Wild Water Wilderness, now part of Ghost Town, the area features two major rides: the Pony Express, a horse-themed family roller coaster installed in 2008 and Calico River Rapids, which opened in 1988 and was refurbished with a new theme for the 2019 season.
-Nearby Pony Express is Rapids Trader, a small merchandise stand.
+Near Pony Express is Rapids Trader, a small merchandise stand.
 It is also home to Mystery Lodge, a multimedia show based on an Expo 86 pavilion featuring a Native American storyteller.

 Western Trails Museum, relocated between the candy store and the General Store to accommodate Calico River Rapids (formerly Bigfoot Rapids), still features historical western artifacts large and small, from a hand-powered horse-drawn fire engine to a miniature replica of a borax hauling "Twenty Mule Team" and utensils necessary to survive the prairie and wilderness.

 A common misconception is that at Knott's the terms "Ghost Town" and "Calico" are interchangeable, but that is not the case.
 Walter Knott explained that he built Ghost Town as a composite to represent ghost towns throughout the West, rather than as a replica of any one particular ghost town.
 The Calico Saloon was not named "Ghost Town" because it is supposedly located in Calico.
 Rather, it was named for the tradition of lining Gold-Rush-era buildings with red calico fabric.
 Also, the Ghost Town & Calico Railroad was named because "Ghost Town" and "Calico" are two separate places.
 Walter Knott always referred to the Old West section of Knott's Berry Farm as "Ghost Town", not "Calico."

 Some parts of Ghost Town are forever lost to progress.
 The conversion of the Silver Dollar Saloon to a shooting gallery, Hunters Paradise shooting gallery to Panda Express and the original Berry Stand, moved several times with its last location now occupied by the Silver Bullet station.